hashicorp/packer/website/source/docs/builders/azure-arm.html.md

 -   `subscription_id` (string) Subscription under which the build will be performed. **The service principal specified in `client_id` must have full access to this subscription.**

 -   `capture_container_name` (string) Destination container name.
-Essentially the "folder" where your VHD will be organized in Azure.
+Essentially the "directory" where your VHD will be organized in Azure.
+The captured VHD's URL will be https://<storage_account>.blob.core.windows.net/system/Microsoft.Compute/Images/<capture_container_name>/<capture_name_prefix>.xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.vhd.

 -   `capture_name_prefix` (string) VHD prefix.
 The final artifacts will be named `PREFIX-osDisk.UUID` and `PREFIX-vmTemplate.UUID`.